trongnghiango/key-notes-site/content/posts/thuc-hanh-vipassana.md

 author: Authors
 date: 2024-08-04
 draft: false
-Lastmod: 2024-08-04
-description: Guide to emoji usage in Hugo
+description: Guide to emoji usage in cccc
 categories:
-  - syntax
+  - meditation
 tags:
-  - emoji
+  - zen
 ---

+# Thuc hanh Vipassana

 > It's better to be a lion for a day than a sheep all your life.
 > — Elizabeth Kenny